s1r0n/Spiritwiki/HUMAN/general-overview/the-spiritwiki-as-knowledge-community.md

 ---
 layout: default
-title: The SpiritWiki in as Knowledge Community
+title: The SpiritWiki as Knowledge Community
 parent: General Overview
 nav_order: 11
 has_children: true
 summary: planned
 ---

+## The SpiritWiki as Knowledge Community